Disabled LSU student overcomes challenges of everyday life

 BATON ROUGE- A young man with challenges that your regular college student wouldn't understand reaches a goal that he's always dreamed of.

-Going to LSU was always a goal for Jospeh Williams.
+Going to LSU was always a goal for Joseph Williams.
 Friday he reached that milestone, finishing his four years by earning a degree in sports administration.

 "I've been waiting for this moment for a long time," said Williams